-The COVID-19 pandemic, government-ordered shutdowns and resulting economic turmoil have had a profound impact on commercial property owners.
-Even after the reopening of economies throughout the states, income-producing properties, including those in Allegheny County, are experiencing revenue shortfalls, tenant closures and evictions, bankruptcies, and changes in consumer habits and industry trends that may continue throughout 2020 and beyond.
+The Covid-19 pandemic, government-ordered shutdowns and resulting economic turmoil have had a profound impact on commercial property owners.
+Even as state economies begin to reopen, income-producing properties are experiencing revenue shortfalls, tenant closures and evictions, bankruptcies, and changes in consumer habits and industry trends that may continue throughout 2020 and beyond.